liquinlab/elm-smile/docs/experimentdesign.md

 ## :woman_technologist: Developer mode

-When learning about <SmileText/> and later developing/debugging your experiment it is useful to interact with Smile using a web server running on your local computer (i.e., your laptop or desktop). <SmileText/> provides a special local developer mode that adds some interface elements to the page that help you debug
+When learning about <SmileText/> and later developing/debugging your experiment, it is useful to interact with Smile using a web server running on your local computer (i.e., your laptop or desktop). <SmileText/> provides a special local developer mode that adds some interface elements to the page that help you debug